If you are looking to buy a car, you may be wondering what income you need to qualify.

 Minimum Income for a Car Loan with Bad Credit

-If you have a less than perfect credit score, you will still need to earn $1,600 per month pre-tax.
+If you have a less than perfect credit score, you will still need to earn $1,600 per month pre-tax in order to qualify for an auto loan.

 Lenders and creditors need to be confident that you will make your auto loan payments in full without falling behind.